luciolas/cos418/README.md

 See also [Raft Github](https://raft.github.io/) for more.

 # Notice
-The code is intentionally jumbled up and there are a lot of unnamed goroutines.
+- The code is intentionally jumbled up and there are a lot of unnamed goroutines.

+- The src folder also contains MapReduce Golang.

 # Interpretation
 My interpretation is based on Producer-Consumer concept.